stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 ### Other Features

 - Doesn't stay in memory, creates the routing tables and ```iptables``` rules/```ipset``` entries which are automatically updated when supported/monitored interface changes.
-- Proudly made in Canada, using locally-sourced electrons.
+- Proudly made in :maple_leaf: Canada :maple_leaf: , using locally-sourced electrons.

 ## Screenshots (luci-app-vpn-policy-routing)